Trump digs in his heels as global markets keep dropping over tariffs

-WASHINGTON — (AP) — President Donald Trump remained defiant on Monday as global markets continued plunging after his tariff announcement last week.
+WASHINGTON — (AP) — President Donald Trump remained defiant on Monday as global markets continued plunging and fears of a recession grew after his tariff announcement last week.

 He said other countries had been “taking advantage of the Good OL’ USA!” in a post on Truth Social, his social media platform.